-There’s not very much you need to know about backups and we have put together the simplest strategy we could.
+There’s not very much you need to know about backups, so we have put together a very simple strategy for you.

 Backing up to a hard drive is the basic option.
 It has a few problems:

 - only as reliable as the person making the backup;

 - only as up-to-date as to when you last remembered to do it; and